duonghv1/healthy_home_cook/README.md

 - [x] Allow users to search for recipes according to nutrients they are lacking.
 - [x] Display recipes basic information to look up.
 - [x] Show recipes detailed insturctions in a pop-up window if users click on the recipe flash card they are interested in.
+- [x] Users can unselect the nutrient, by reclick the nutrient button.
+User can always go to the home page if they click the header.

 #### Extra